EOEPCA/deployment-guide/docs/building-blocks/application-quality.md

 # Application Quality Deployment Guide

-> OIDC Authentication is currently a requirement of this Building Block.
+> For now, APISIX is a requirement of this Building Block.
+This is because OIDC is a required and EOEPCA uses Apache APISIX as the API Gateway to handle OIDC Authentication.

 The **Application Quality** Building Block (BB) supports the evolution of scientific algorithms from research prototypes to production-grade processing workflows.
 It provides tooling to verify non-functional requirements—code quality, best practices, vulnerability scanning, performance testing—and to manage these checks via pipelines integrated into a typical CI/CD process.